Questions we usually get or ask ourselves due to lack of sleep:

 - Why do i forcefully get up every single day?

-- I am always lack of sleep, Why?
+- I am always lack of sleep, But why?

 - Why are you sleepy whole day at work?